Young Musicians' Summer School course content

 The Craft of Songwriting

 Build your confidence and creative curiosity to make great music digitally.
 In these sessions collaborate and share ideas as you explore a range of approaches for getting the sounds you want out of the technology at hand.
-As part of this you will focus on re-inventing a classic dance music track creating beats, loops and stems for the summer school finale piece.
-Aimed at anyone who enjoys making music digitally or curious to find out more.
+Create your own loops and beats, mess around with sounds from existing tracks, and have your results featured in the final show.
+Aimed at anyone who enjoys making music digitally or is curious to find out more.

 Journeys into Groove

 Get hands-on with rhythm, build performance skills, deepen your understanding of rhythmic fundamentals, and have lots of fun along the way!
-In this workshop, through collaborative play, guided exercises and engaging games, you’ll explore traditional and unconventional approaches to percussion.
-Discover new techniques on drums from around the world while developing an understanding of the importance of its culture and history.
+Through collaborative play, guided exercises and engaging games you’ll build upon your own musicianship skills no matter which instrument/s you play.
+Discover new techniques on percussion from around the world, and in particular Brasilian Samba, and explore the connections between movement and rhythm.
 Whether you’re a drummer or simply curious about rhythm, this workshop is for anyone excited about experimenting, connecting, and expressing yourself through the language of percussion.